CARNIVAL-IITP/Bandwidth-extension/README.md

 # ICASSP2025 Paper
 This is also the official repo of the manuscript "Progressive Subband Modeling for Artifacts-free Speech Super-resolution", which is submitted to ICASSP 2025.

-The code and demo samples will be available soon.
+The code and demo samples are under "ICASSP2025" folder.